 I am reminded of a book I read recently, Steve Inskeep, Jacksonland, a masterful work that puts you right in the middle of the Indian Removal Act and the profits that accrued to Andrew Jackson and his friends as they stole land given to native American tribes; stole it over the objections of the Supreme Court of the time.
 The narrative of Jacksonland balances the views of Jackson and his cronies with the views of Jackson’s counterpart in the Native tribes, Cherokee Chief John Ross.

 Andrew Jackson, who defied a direct order from the Supreme Court being the only president before Donald Trump to demonstrably commit a High Crime and not be impeached for it.
-We’re two and 0 so far.
+We’re 2 & 0 so far.

 I had this image thrown at me in a minimum wage argument recently.
 What about the cost of producing milk?
 What about tax rates?
 Hunh?
 How do you explain that?
 If I had real patience with the speaker, I might have explained it this way.
 A gallon of milk costs one gallon of milk.
 That is its actual value, because it is a gallon of milk.
 I didn’t, so that wasn’t my initial argument.